anntzer/mplcursors/doc/index.rst

 It is possible to use :mod:`mplcursors` without modifying *any* source
-code: setting the :envvar:`MPLCURSORS` environment variable to a JSON-encoded dict will patch :func:`plt.show <matplotlib.pyplot.show>` to automatically call `cursor` before displaying the figure (with the passed keyword arguments, if any).
+code: setting the :envvar:`MPLCURSORS` environment variable to a JSON-encoded dict will patch `plt.show <matplotlib.pyplot.show>` to automatically call `cursor` before displaying the figure (with the passed keyword arguments, if any).
 Typical settings include::